Tour de Tirol – Cycling through Tirol on your Gravel Bike

 Our cycling tour through Tirol starts on a sunny summer morning at the train station in Seefeld.
 I am doing the tour together with a colleague from back at university and our photographer Olaf.
 Our mission: bikepacking with gravel bikes and exploring Tirol in a new way.
 We all enjoy cycling a lot.
 Valentin crossed Europe and New Zeeland with his road bike last year.
 I spend a lot of time on my mountain and downhill bikes, but also use my road bike quite a lot since moving to larger city.
 So far, I thought that gravel bikes were just a marketing gimmick.
 A road bike with mountain bike qualities?
 No way.
 Then I noticed how naïve I had been.

 We haven’t got an exact route for our tour, just an idea: We want to cycle from Seefeld to lake Achensee, then continue our journey to Kufstein, around the Kaiser mountains, and of course we want to do as many kilometres as possible.
 In Tirol there are 1,000 kilometres of bike trails, suited for families and cyclist looking for a relaxing bike ride; there are several bike parks for downhill junkies; and last but not least, the challenging routes such as the “Bike Trail Tirol” with 32 stages are suitable for all the mountain bikers out there.
 For our gravel bike tour, we do not have to choose between these types of cycling sports – we want to combine relaxation and endeavour: gravel, steep mountains, views rich in variety, as well as comfortable lodging.
 And at the same time, we want to stay as flexible as possible.

-Wild Karwendel Mountains: On their way to the Plumsjoch the cyclists have to cross several stream courses.
+On their way to the Plumsjoch ridge the cyclists have to cross several mountain streams.

-Old barns, new images: Valentin in front of a farm in Scharnitz.
+Old barns, new images: Valentin in front of a farmstead in Scharnitz.